 Learn how to toast coconut in the oven or on the stovetop with these two simple methods.
 Toasted coconut elevates any coconut recipe with only a few minutes of work.
 This works for both sweetened and unsweetened coconut.

 Similar to roasting garlic, toasting coconut flakes is a basic "recipe" that yields deliciously outsized results.

-While flaked coconut is delicious in its own right, toasting it brings out those tropical coconut flavors even more and makes a decadent addition to dessert recipes.
-Plus it’ll make your kitchen smell amazing as it toasts.
-Can’t beat that, right?
+While flaked coconut is delicious in its own right, toasting it brings out those tropical coconut flavors even more and makes a decadent addition to either sweet or savory recipes.

 Arrange flaked coconut in an even layer in an ungreased skillet set over low-medium heat.
 Stir up the coconut frequently as it toasts as to prevent burning.
 Same deal as toasting it in the oven - remove it from the hot pan right away once it's toasted to prevent it from getting too toasty.

 While this method works, it's not my favorite as I find it requires more constant attention and produces unevenly toasted coconut.